UI COM Style Guide

 If your form is not collecting personal or sensitive information, you can use Google Forms.

-Visit the UIC help site for more information about how to do this
+Visit the for more information about how to do this

 Follow Form Best Practices